 • Purple martins: This species enjoys nesting in gourds or gourd-shaped homes and “apartment complexes” that are home to multiple purple martin families.
 They’ll also nest in a bird box that’s approximately 6 x 6 x 6 inches large with a 2.5-inch entry hole placed about 2.25 inches above the floor.
 Unlike most other species, purple martins prefer a white birdhouse.
 Be sure to place yours on a post or stand that’s approximately 15 to 20 feet high and near water.

 • Robins: If you’re looking to house robins, choose a bird box that’s 6 x 6 x 8 inches large and can be mounted to the side of your house or on a tree.
 Unlike other species who prefer a circular entry hole, robins prefer to have the entire front of their birdhouse open.
 However, look for a design that has a short edge on the front to prevent the nest and eggs from falling out.

-Get inspired with our curated ideas for Birdhouses and find the perfect item for every room in your home.
-With such a wide selection of Birdhouses for sale, from brands like Heartwood, Wooden Expression Birdhouses, and Home Bazaar Inc., you’re sure to find something that you’ll love.
-Shop from Birdhouses, like the the Butterfly Bijou Butterfly House or the Cute Wooden Birdhouse, while discovering new home products and designs.
+Find where to buy Birdhouses and get inspired with our curated ideas for Birdhouses to find the perfect item for every room in your home.
+With such a wide selection of Birdhouses for sale, from brands like Home Bazaar Inc., Furniture Barn USA, and Glitzhome, you’re sure to find something that you’ll love.
+Shop from Birdhouses, like the Country Style Large Iron Birdhouse Stake or the 20.67" Oversized Rustic Wood Barn Birdhouse, while discovering new home products and designs.
 Whether you’re looking to buy Birdhouses online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.